 At Pilgrims Hospices we are proud that our service provides a caring, inclusive environment where our community (our patients, carers, supporters, and their families) are treated equally, as individuals, and where they can be confident they will receive the same high standards of care whoever they may be.

-Diversity is about understanding, recognising, valuing and respecting difference in the broadest sense.
-It is about creating a working culture through the implementation of practices that harness difference for the benefit of its patients, carers and families and its workforce.
+At Pilgrims Hospices equality, diversity and inclusion is about understanding, recognising, valuing and respecting difference in the broadest sense.
+It is about creating a working culture through the implementation of practices that harness differences for the benefit of patients, carers and families and the workforce.

 Benefits of equality and diversity